Food, Fun and Fireworks at Las Fallas Festival Valencia

 Each night, the displays become increasingly grander, until the night of March 18th, when the most spectacular show of all occurs.
 Known as the La Nit del Foc or Night of Fire, it is a symbolic preview of the final celebratory burning of the fallas the next evening.

-If you like to party, check out this post on the top music festivals in Spain.
+If you really like to party, check out this post on the top music festivals in Spain.

 Las Fallas Food You Don’t Want to Miss